-The chairman and the secretary of the Board of the General Meeting earned total remuneration of EUR 9,000.00 and EUR 3,000.00, respectively.
+The chairman and the secretary of the Board of the General Meeting earned total remuneration of 9,000 euros and 3,000 euros, respectively.

 V. AGREEMENTS WITH REMUNERATION IMPLICATIONS

 83. The envisaged contractual restraints for compensation payable for the unfair dismissal of Directors and the relevance thereof to the remunerations' variable component.